Char1iee/NBA_Odds_Analysis/README.md

 ## data preprocessing
 To preprocess the data, we plan to one-hot encode the home/visitor column to make the data numerical, and convert the data values to be integers instead of objects.
 Based on our exploratory analysis, we found that the data in ______ column is roughly normal, and may benefit from standardization.
+Additionally, we may need to filter out duplicate games, since there are two entries: one for the home team and one for the away team for each game.